uprm-inso4115-2023-2024-s2/semester-project-automated-resume-builder/README.md

 DB_NAME=something
 ```

-## Inside the ui/client folder you will create a file called .env.local with the following content:
+## Inside the src/ folder you will need to create a file called .env.local with the following content:
 ```.env
 REACT_APP_BACKEND_URL=http://localhost:4000
 ```